Code-Institute-Submissions/urban-paws/TESTING.md

 -   UP-43: Text colour on navigation menu does not comply with Urban Paws brand guidelines - *Fixed by changing font colour.*
 -   UP-44: The website takes more than 1 second to load on mobile devices - *Although attempts were made to improve the load time for mobile devices is was not possible to achieve a score of > 95 without further technical enhancements.
 The performance is considered acceptable by the Urban Paws business owner.*
--   UP-45: The Lighthouse SEO score is sub-optimal and less than 95 - *meta descriptions were added to all pages.*
+-   UP-45: The Lighthouse SEO score is sub-optimal, and less than 95 - *meta descriptions were added to all pages.*
--   UP-46: The Lighthouse Best Practices score is sub-optimal and less than 95 - *Added rel="noopener and norefferer" tags to links.
+-   UP-46: The Lighthouse Best Practices score is sub-optimal, and less than 95 - *Added rel="noopener and norefferer" tags to links.
 Updated JavaScript libraries to libraries with no vulnerabilities.
 Updated images to include correct aspect ratios.*
 -   UP-47: The close button appears outside the Contact Us form modal - *Code updated to correctly position button.*
--   UP-48: The Lighthouse Accessibility score is sub-optimal and less than 95 - *Contrast ratios were improved by utilising different font and background colours for the affected areas of the website navigation and buttons.*
+-   UP-48: The Lighthouse Accessibility score is sub-optimal, and less than 95 - *Contrast ratios were improved by utilising different font and background colours for the affected areas of the website navigation and buttons.*
 -   UP-49: The HTML code is failing validation checks - *All issues addressed as per section with HTML code validation results.*

 **Responsiveness test results:**